 The Garden Party

-Held on the Saturday, this parade winds it’s way from the Historic Precinct to Thames Street as far as the Opera House before returning to the precinct.
+Held on the Saturday, this parade winds it’s way from the Victorian Precinct along a specified route.
 You will see suffragettes, local groups, school floats, vintage cars, and so much more.

 Crinolines, bustles, and puffed sleeves!

 Held after the races in the Scottish Hall (and presented by yours truly), this is a popular event which gives you the opportunity to admire the Victorian fashions that take to the catwalk.

 There is usually a bit of a mix of day and evening dresses, and a range of fashions from throughout the Victorian era.

 You might even learn a few Victorian Secrets (that’s right – there have been undergarments on display before) and a menswear section is being introduced this year.

 The other dance during the Heritage Celebrations is less formal (and less expensive) than the ball and is held on the Saturday night.
 With more of a laid-back feel and more energetic dances it is always a lot of fun.